 An award-winning nurse and author from Hartlepool has published a fictional book about the hardships of mental health.

-Jenny said: “I write as a hobby and during lockdown there was a high number of suicides amongst family and friends.
+Jenny said: “I write as a hobby and during lockdown there was a number of suicides amongst family and friends.
 It was a difficult time for everyone and it became a choice of novel for me.

-“Mental health services are so important but I also wanted to highlight the significance of talking things through with those around you.”
+“Mental health services are so important.
+But I also wanted to highlight the significance of talking things through with those around you.”

 Earlier this year Jenny won a local Nurse of the Year award for Mint after being nominated by multiple people – including someone whose brother died from suicide.